cipher-muse777/altia_phase2/picoctf/Cryptography.md

+# 1. RSA ORACLE
+Can you abuse the oracle?
+An attacker was able to intercept communications between a bank and a fintech company.
+They managed to get the message (ciphertext) and the password that was used to encrypt the message.
+Additional details will be available after launching your challenge instance.

 # 2. CUSTOM ENCRYPTION
 Can you get sense of this code file and write the function that will decode the given encrypted file content.
 Find the encrypted file here flag_info and code file might be good to analyze and get the flag.